platformsh/platformsh-docs/glossary.rst

     Symfony is a PHP web application framework for MVC applications.
 Symfony is free software and released under the MIT license (see http://symfony.com/ for more information).

   Sync
-    The act of updating an environment with code and data from a parent environment.
+    The act of updating an environment with code and data from a :term:`parent` environment.

   Toolstack
     A specific set of tools that you're project is built with.
 It can be a CMS (Drupal), a framework (Symfony)...